smscommunity/sms-guide/_general/info/retime/loadless.md

 # RTA Load Removal

-*Due to the variance in load times, a seperate timing method was created.
-This page can serve as a guide for converting traditional RTA timing into Loadless timing.*
+*Due to variance in load times, a seperate timing method was created.
+This page can serve as a guide for converting traditional RTA timing into Loadless Timing.*

 ## Load Definition